 At Hawley Primary School we aim for all our children to come to school feeling happy and safe, engaged in the learning they have on offer within the classroom and enthusiastic about the opportunities they are presented with throughout their Primary school journey.
+We are committed to providing an inclusive education for all our pupils, including those who are 'socially disadvantaged' and those from service backgrounds.
+We aim to ensure that all pupils' academic, social, emotional, personal, health and cultural needs.

 We strive to ensure that all children to have access to high quality teaching and adult support, through both in class and targeted intervention programmes.
 At Hawley Primary School we aim to close the gap between pupils in receipt of pupil premium and those not by closely monitoring children's achievements and adapting the key focuses based on children's needs.
 We want all children to achieve a good standard of education in the core areas of learning, as well as being able to celebrate their successes in the foundation subjects and wider school activities in which they participate.

-At Hawley Primary School we continue to prioritise children's well-being and emotional development, in order to make sure children come to school happy and healthy each day.
+At Hawley Primary School we continue to prioritise children's well-being and emotional development, to make sure children come to school happy and healthy each day.
 By continuing to celebrate their successes, both academic and pastoral, and utilising the expertise of our two trained ELSAs, we aim for children to have access to the support they need in a timely manner.
-The introduction of two dedicated recovery Teachers, employed by the school to support children with targeted interventions in both KS1 and KS2, will accelerate progress for children in receipt of pupil premium funding and work towards closing the academic gaps between them and their non-funded peers.
-These teachers will work alongside classroom teachers to assess children's learning and identify next steps, promoting a proactive approach to 'catch up' and adapting teaching regularly to heighten the children's success.
-This process will be overseen and reviewed by the senior leadership team.